Ani2nem/OS_Project2/devlog.md

 # Apr 10th 2025 - 1:00 pm

 ## Thoughts so far, Started the project

+The main code of the project is complete, I just need to test the project and hope nothing breaks or it doesn't take too long.

 ## Plan for this session

+- Test my code and make sure it is working, both with small sample and full 50 sample.
+- Complete the ReadMe file for running instructions
+- Commit, push and turn in the project.

 ## Session Progress